geotools/geotools/docs/user/library/xml/internal/configuration.rst

 * Load bindings into the parser / encoder
 * Create the binding context
 * Locate schema while parsing an instance document
-* Declare depenendencies on other configurations / schemas
+* Declare dependencies on other configurations / schemas

 More specifically a configuration is an instance of **org.geotools.xml.Configuration**.